 Don’t forget to put their name on all their uniform and all other belongings, including footwear.

 Where should we go on the first day?

-Come to the office at 8.35-8.40am and we will take you to the class to meet the teacher and find your bag peg etc. On future days the front playground is supervised from 8.30am, the bell goes at 8.40am when your child should come into school to put their belongings away and get ready for registration.
+Year 1- 6 New starters should come to the office at 8.55am on the first day and we will take you to the class to meet the teacher and find your bag peg etc. On future days doors will open at 8.35am when your child should come into school to put their belongings away and get ready for registration by 8.45am.

 We hope your child has a lovely first day and settles quickly into life at Sir Robert Hitcham’s.

 How will my child find their way about?